-Drexel implemented BlackLine’s Task Management solution on July 1, and Account Reconciliation went live on August 1, with the month-end close of July reconciliations.
-The platforms replaced manual process that included four shared sites for month-end close tasks, daily rotation tasks, account analysis, and bank reconciliation.
+Drexel implemented BlackLine’s Task Management solution on July 1, and Account Reconciliations went live on August 1, with the month-end close of July reconciliations.
+The platforms replaced manual processes that included four shared sites for month-end close tasks, daily rotation tasks, account analysis, and bank reconciliation.

-The “one-stop-shop” removed the risk of errors related documents that were mislabeled or misfiled, information that was mistakenly overwritten, or numbers that were transposed when moving information from one location to another.
+The “one-stop shop” removed the risk of errors related to documents that were mislabeled or misfiled, information that was mistakenly overwritten, or numbers that were transposed when moving information from one location to another.